steffenhansendev/dawa-autocomplete-react/README.md

 We will provide minimal styling available for consumption by installing Bootstrap and delegate styling to consumers otherwise.

-- We will strive towards no dependencies other than React, React DOM, and optionally Bootstrap,
+We will require no other dependencies than React, React DOM, and optionally Bootstrap.

-- user agnosticism towards whether an address is of type entrance or of type address (see below),
+- We will strive towards user agnosticism towards whether an address is of type entrance or of type address (see below),
 - complying with accessibility standards,
 - supporting mobile no less than desktop devices,
 - high convenience for consumers,
 - high configurability for consumers,
 - high maintainability and flexibility in the source,
 - low coupling and high cohesion in the source,
-- and we will acknowledge being an alternative to [dawa-autocomplete2](https://github.com/SDFIdk/dawa-autocomplete2)
+- and we will acknowledge being an alternative to [dawa-autocomplete2](https://github.com/SDFIdk/dawa-autocomplete2).

 ### Terminology